Here’s How Scammers Are Using Fake News To Screw With Bitcoin Investors

 Traditional fake news pushers have also turned to cryptocurrency as a new vector to spread their online scams.
 In capitalizing on the gold rush, they’ve created sites that mimic mainstream media web pages, with the hopes of getting internet users to click through to scams that promise people they can “earn one bitcoin a day” after they’ve entered in personal data and credit card information.

 “Richard Branson And Elon Musk Invested $17-Million In a Bitcoin Tech Startup,” read one such headline on a website that spoofed CNN, sporting the same layout as CNN’s real site, the byline of an actual CNN Technology reporter, a faked Facebook comments section, and a bogus CNN-money-report.com URL.
-The website, which discussed a bitcoin trading system dubbed “the Bitcoin Code,” used social media to bring in more than 425,000 unique visitors between September and December, according to traffic estimations from SimilarWeb.
+The website, which discussed a bitcoin trading system dubbed “the Bitcoin Code,” used social media to bring in more than 425,000 total visits between September and December, according to traffic estimations from SimilarWeb.

 A Google search of the Bitcoin Code immediately brings up fraud alerts, warning users against handing their money over to the website.
 And while the fake CNN URL has been scrubbed from Facebook, a simple Twitter search suggests people shared and fell for the hoax last fall.
 It’s also not the only website in the network spreading false stories for financial gain.
-A search of other sites that share the same IP address reveals a network of 72 web addresses — some active, some not — all promoting the Bitcoin Code.
+A search of other sites that share the same IP address reveals a network of 72 web addresses — some active, some not — promoting the Bitcoin Code.
 A SimilarWeb search of a handful of these sites shows the vast majority of their visitors come from social media.

 That’s the case with Dorothylewis.online, one of the 72 sites, which received roughly 50,000 visits between September and October by sharing fake bitcoin investment news about Musk and, as one Twitter user pointed out, purchased sponsored posts on Facebook to increase the audience.

-Facebook declined to answer specific questions about those ads, which were also by Gavin Sheridan, a journalist and founder of legal startup Vizlegal.
+Facebook didn't answer specific questions about those ads, which were also seen by Gavin Sheridan, a journalist and founder of legal startup Vizlegal.
 Sheridan began tweeting about them last Sunday after he was targeted by paid a post from a Facebook page belonging to “Ireland Crypto.”
 The sponsored ad featured a picture of Virgin Group founder Richard Branson and a caption that news caption that read, “Richard Hacks Multiple Crypto Exchanges!”

 “I knew straight away it was a scam,” said Sheridan.
 “But if you’re a vulnerable older relative of mine, or using a device that’s not a laptop, it’s harder to interrogate the provenance of that link.”